Way Of Way 472

 Koan 176

-If something is same each time we experience it, we haven’t experienced it.
+If we experience something as we have once before, we haven’t experienced it.

 Koan 155